Blg SBS West 70 Rm #282

 Research and academic interests

-My passion is to teach about issues of social and ecological importance, within local communities and places, and for societal and cultural transformation.
-My pedagogical approach utilizes various forms of active, experiential, and critical-reflexive learning designed to encourage growth within students and active engagement within the community.
+Nora teaches about issues of social and ecological importance, within local communities and places, and for societal and cultural transformation.
+Her pedagogical approach utilizes various forms of democratic, experiential, and critical-reflexive learning designed to encourage growth within students and active engagement within the community.
 She is the 2017 College of Social and Behavioral Sciences Teacher of the Year.

-My research interests are in eco-philosophy, socio-ecological justice, higher education, and scholar-activism.
-I utilize broad conceptions of education that examine its role as a socio-cultural institution.
+Nora’s research interests are in eco-philosophy, socio-ecological justice, higher education, and scholar-activism.
+She utilizes broad conceptions of education that examine its role as a socio-cultural institution.
 In particular, she studies faculty stories of scholar activism and the praxis of working for (eco)justice in the neoliberal university.
 From 2015-2018 Nora served as Program Chair, Chair, and Past-Chair for the Environmental Education SIG of the American Educational Research Association (AERA).

-2013 - PhD in Education Studies, University of British Colombia
+PhD in Educational Studies, University of British Columbia, 2013

 Emphasis in ecological philosophy and higher education